Congress of the Republic of Peru: History

 Following the self-coup, in which Congress was dissolved, the Democratic Constitutional Congress established a single chamber of 120 members.
 The Democratic Constitutional Congress promulgated the 1993 Constitution in which gave more power to the President.
 The new unicameral Congress started working in 1995, dominated by Fujimori's Congressmen that had the majority.
 The Congress permits a one-year term for a Congressman or Congresswoman to become President of Congress.

 During the presidencies of Ollanta Humala, Pedro Pablo Kuczynski and Martín Vizcarra, the right-wing Congress led by the daughter of the former Peruvian dictator Alberto Fujimori, Keiko Fujimori, obstructed much of the actions performed by the presidents.
 According to Walter Albán, head of Transparency International Peru, the Congress of Peru has recently been infiltrated by criminal groups that obstruct reforms in order to maintain their status and parliamentary immunity.

 The 2016-2021 congressional term was dissolved by President Martín Vizcarra in September 2019, triggering the 2019–2020 Peruvian constitutional crisis.
 Vizcarra issued a decree that set snap elections for 26 January 2020.
 The representatives served out the remainder of the original legislative term, which expired in July 2021.

 On 26 July 2021, the new and current Congress was sworn in, with an alliance led by Popular Action member María del Carmen Alva successfully gaining control of Peru's Congress.

-On 7 December 2022, the president Pedro Castillo attempted self-coup d'état by unconstitutionally dissolve Congress and the state apparatus as a whole.
+On 7 December 2022, the president Pedro Castillo attempted self-coup d'état by unconstitutionally dissolving Congress and the state apparatus as a whole.
 He was subsequently impeached and removed by congress.